MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 |`GET /snapshots`|List all snapshots for the current user.|
 |`GET /snapshots/{id}`|Get the snapshot content as a zip file containing the working directory and workspace.|
 |`DELETE /snapshots/{id}`|Delete specified snapshot.|

+## Swagger & Client Libraries

+To simplify the integration of R analytics Web services using the [R Server operationalization APIs](https://microsoft.github.io/deployr-api-docs/), we provide a core [Swagger template](http://swagger.io/) that defines each API.

+You can use this template to build the client libraries that will simplify making calls, encoding data, and handling response markup on the API.

+**To build your client libraries:**

+1. Download the core Swagger template, `swagger.json`, is available here@@.
+1. Get a Swagger code generator such as  [Azure autorest](https://github.com/Azure/autorest) or [code-gen](https://github.com/swagger-api/swagger-codegen).
+1. Run the Swagger file through the code generator specifying the language you want.

+You can now use the generated client library stub to call the core APIs.